 Alternative investments involve complex tax structures, tax inefficient investing, and delays in distributing important tax information.
 Individual funds have specific risks related to their investment programs that will vary from fund to fund.
 Clients should consult their own tax and legal advisors as Morgan Stanley does not provide tax or legal advice.
-Interests in alternative investment products are offered pursuant to the terms of the applicable offering memorandum, are distributed by Morgan Stanley Smith Barney LLC and certain of the applicable offering memorandum, are distributed by Morgan Stanley Smith Barney LLC and certain of any of its affiliates, and (1) are not FDIC-insured, DMorgan Stanley and its affiliates, and (4) involve investment risks, including possible loss of principal.
+Interests in alternative investment products are offered pursuant to the terms of the applicable offering memorandum, are distributed by Morgan Stanley Smith Barney LLC and certain of its affiliates, and (1) are not FDIC-insured, (2) are not deposits or other obligations of Morgan Stanley or any of its affiliates, (3) are not guaranteed by Morgan Stanley and its affiliates, and (4) involve investment risks, including possible loss of principal.
 Morgan Stanley Smith Barney LLC is a registered broker-dealer, not a bank.